Loading...

 (909) 607-4979

-It is an honor to serve as the Assistant Dean of Chicano Latino Student Affairs; after all, this is my way of doing what I love, paying it forward by influencing the next generation of leaders.
+Today, it is an honor to serve as the Dean of Chicano Latino Student Affairs at The Claremont Colleges.
+This role allows me to do what I love—paying it forward by guiding and mentoring the next generation of leaders.

 Miriam Escobedo